lpww/govs/README.md

 If you want to remove go completely, you can use govs to delete all go versions before removing govs itself.

-1. Remove all go versions: `govs versions | xargs govs remove`
+1. Remove all go versions: `govs list | xargs -n 1 govs remove`
 2. Remove the binary